-- The inappropriate introduction of sexual activities or comments into the work or learning environment, - Unwelcome sexual advances, - · Requests for sexual favors and - Verbal, visual or physical conduct of a sexual nature.
+- The inappropriate introduction of sexual activities or comments into the work or learning environment, - Unwelcome sexual advances, - Requests for sexual favors and - Verbal, visual or physical conduct of a sexual nature.

-The criteria to determine whether or not an action constitutes sexual harassment are included in the Sexual Harassment Prevention Policy (ADM0285).
+The criteria to determine whether or not an action constitutes sexual harassment are included in the Sexual Harassment Prevention Policy (ADM0285 with VPN access).